Zamiell/isaac-faq/README.md

 <br />

+## I enabled a mod and now my game is crashing.
+How can I fix this?

+You can try looking through the log.txt file to see if anything interesting is there.
+However, in the vast majority of cases, mods crashing will not output anything helpful to the log.
+Instead, simply disable your mods one by one until you find the exact mod that is causing the crash.

 ## What is the ID of [the sound that I care about]?

 Simply use [this mod](sounds-display.lua), which will tell you what the ID of any currently playing sound effect is.